jsha/README/_posts/2018-12-07-chasing-git-blame.md

 layout: post
 ---

+Update: `git log -G some_pattern` is often a much easier way to do this!

 If you want to know when or why a particular line of code was written, “git blame” is a powerful tool.
 However, very often you’ll find that “git blame” leads you to a routine refactor or reformatting of code, rather than the meaningful change you were looking for.
 Fortunately, there’s a fairly quick way to chase down the true origin of a line of code, using git blame’s revision argument and the ~ (parent) operator.

 First, you run the normal “git blame” command.
 These examples are from the Signal Desktop repo.